 As a K-8 school we encounter two different types of transitions.
 The first is from elementary to middle school and the second is from middle to high school (as they leave our school).
 The transition within our school is seamless as the program stays very similar.
 We provide the opportunity for our 6th graders to speak with our 7th and 8th graders about what to expect.
 Each year, we celebrate our 8th grade students by providing learning opportunities about the upcoming transition they will encounter moving on to high school.
 Their teachers hold instructional time to discuss fears and typical differences between middle and high school.
 Our students are currently coming from a variety of neighborhoods in multiple school districts and their choices include both charter and a variety of high schools in those different districts.
 We hold a "high school night" during which our graduated students who have attended a variety of high schools return to talk about those schools and the challenges they faced.
-We invite a variety of high school.
+We invite a variety of high schools to share about their schools with our students and their parents.
+We provide parents with a list of options for high school.
 We take students on tours of high schools.
 We invite transition teams for our special needs students at a final IEP meeting, so they can be connected with their new team moving forward.